 Show how much you care about animals (and people!) by volunteering your time at Bonton Farms.
 Sign up for weekend and weekday slots and you could soon be feeding baby goats, milking mama goats, harvesting plants, taking care of chickens, or assembling food bags for neighbors in need.
 It’s an opportunity to get dirty in a field with your date and you won’t even have to join FarmersOnly.com.

 Get classy at the Dallas Museum of ArtDowntown Dallas

 Curious if your Tinder date is into pre-Raphaelites or digs pop art more?
-After being shuttered for nearly five full months, the Dallas Museum of Art will reopen its doors on Friday, August 14, for weekends only.
+You’ll get your answer at the Dallas Museum of Art.
 Best of all, general admission to permanent exhibitions remains free while special exhibits can be accessed for a nominal fee.
-New safety measures include a reduction of gallery capacity to 25%, face masks are required, and tickets must be reserved in advance for specific time slots.
+New safety measures include a reduction of gallery capacity, face masks are required, and tickets must be reserved in advance for specific time slots.

 Channel your inner Adam Rippon at the Galleria Dallas Ice Skating CenterNorth Dallas

 OK, maybe you can't perfectly execute a split leap, but—still—what’s more fun than year-round indoor ice skating at the Galleria?
 Even if you’re both terrible at ice skating, there’s always the fun bonus of either holding hands to brace each other or, if the date isn’t going well, taking them down with you when you fall.
 It's a nice metaphor for relationships, if you think about it.
 Admission is $12 during public skating hours, and skate rental is $5.
 Social distancing and masks are required throughout your visit.